Are CBD face masks beneficial for the skin, and if so, how? Are there risks in using CBD face masks?

 Results suggested that the use of CBD-infused skincare products, such as CBD masks, can be a natural way of maintaining healthy skin or a practical solution to many skin problems.

 A study published in the journal Trends in Pharmacological Sciences has suggested the existence of a functional endocannabinoid system (ECS) in the skin and implicated it in various biological processes(12).

 In the said study, the authors noted that the primary physiological function of the ECS in the skin seemed to be the regulation of the well-balanced proliferation, survival, and tolerance of skin cells.

-They said that the disruption of this delicate balance might facilitate the development of multiple skin problems, such as acne, seborrhea (red, itchy rash and white scales), allergic dermatitis, psoriasis (painful, dry, raised, and red skin lesions), and cancer.
+They said that the disruption of this delicate balance might facilitate the development of multiple skin problems, such as acne, seborrhea (red, itchy rash and white scales), allergic dermatitis, and psoriasis (painful, dry, raised, and red skin lesions).

 The ECS, which is a network of cannabinoids and receptors, regulates most functions in the human body.
 The ECS also gathers and interprets signals from cannabinoids.

 Then, the neurotransmitters in the brain provide instructions for the body’s immune system and signal it when to activate its line of defense, where to engage it, and how strongly to involve it.